Glossary of Financial Aid Terms

 Unsubsidized Loan

-For this type of federal loan, the borrower is responsible for paying the interest that accrues from the date of disbursement until the date the borrower pays the loan in full.
+For this type of federal student loan, the borrower is responsible for paying the interest that accrues from the date of disbursement until the date the borrower pays the loan in full.